Prasoon-kushwaha/Prasoon-kushwaha/README.md

 # 💫 About Me:
-I am passionate Competetive Programmer<br>I have use C++ as my primary Language
+I am passionate Competitive Programmer<br>I have used C++ as my primary Language for DSA and CP.

 ## 🌐 Socials: